-Note: The ASUS ROG PG279QZ we purchased was manufactured in September 2018.
+Our unit of the ASUS ROG Swift PG279QZ was manufactured in September 2018.

 The ASUS PG279QZ is better than the AOC AGON AG271QX for most people.
 The ASUS is an IPS monitor with much better viewing angles whereas the AOC has a TN panel with almost instantaneous response time and better black uniformity.
 The ASUS PG279QZ has better ergonomics and a BFI option to make the image crisper.

 Overall, the ASUS ROG Swift PG279QZ and the LG 27UK650-W are very similar, but the PG279QZ is a much better gaming monitor.
 The PG279QZ has a faster refresh rate, resulting in much clearer motion, and it has an optional black frame insertion feature to further clear up any blur.
 The LG 27UK650-W, on the other hand, has a higher native resolution and is slightly better for multitasking.

 The ASUS PG279QZ is better than the Dell S2417DG.
 The two monitors have different panel types, but very similar motion handling and equally low input lag.
 The ASUS, apart from being larger, has an IPS panel with better picture quality and wider viewing angles that make it easier to share your work with a colleague.

 Unless you want to get the most out of your NVIDIA graphics card, the Gigabyte AORUS AD27QD is slightly better than the ASUS PG279QZ.
 The AORUS supports HDR and has a few extra gaming features designed to give you a slight edge in competitive games, and it supports FreeSync.
 Although the AORUS also works with NVIDIA's new FreeSync drivers, if you want a true G-SYNC experience, the ASUS is very similar overall.